 If you compare the price tag on paying lease to the price tag on paying a home loan and look at the end result, a mortgage might prove to be a better investment of your money.
 That is true if going for a fixed-rate home loan especially.
 Over time, your rent will go up with the expense of living.
 However, if you secure a home loan at a minimal interest rate, oftentimes the obligations are less than renting a similar sized home.
 Even with the costs of getting financing, insurance, maintenance and taxes, you will find that you are better off with a home loan, if you will stay in the home for quite some time.
 Another good thing about buying is that it’s possible to generate profits on the sale of your house from appreciation in the value of your house, which is not possible if you rent.

-If you are thinking of buying or selling real estate in the Greater Riverside, CA area, Contact The DeBonis Team.
-Luc & Stephenie have developed a wealth of knowledge about Real Estate in the Inland Empire.
+If you are thinking of buying or selling real estate in the Riverside, CA area, Contact The DeBonis Team.
+Luc & Stephenie have developed a wealth of knowledge about the Real Estate Market.